ikt32/GTAVManualTransmission/doc/README.md

 This file contains all settings for the wheel controls.
 I recommend using the in-game menu to configure the axis-inputs and H-shifter.

-When assigning axes and buttons, __DO THIS IN-GAME!__ This mod will resolve the correct values.
+When assigning axes and buttons, __DO THIS IN-GAME!__ The script will resolve the correct values.

 ![Wheel setup](MenuWheel0.jpg)